COMP3005/Bookstore/README.md

 **Running the code:**<br />
 In order to run the code, you will need a Python 3.10 interpreter and a PGAdmin account.
 Additionally, you will need to have the "psycopg2" library installed on your device - this can be done by using "pip3 install psycopg2" in your command line.
 You will also need to update the password on line 8 to reflect your own PGAdmin master password.<br /><br />
+Please note that you will need to manually create the "Bookstore" database in PostgreSQL prior to running this program.
+Additionally, the initialization function provides ONLY DDL STATEMENTS, so you must use the program to add data to the tables.<br /><br />
 Upon verifying that you have met all the above requirements, the code can be run in the terminal using "python bookstore.py".
 You will be asked to "log in" to the system as either an admin or an existing user, or create a new user.
-Please follow the comments in the code for how to log in as desired.<br /><br />
+Please follow the comments in the code for how to log in as desired.
-Please note that you will need to manually create the "Bookstore" database in PostgreSQL prior to running this program.
-Additionally, the initialization function provides ONLY DDL STATEMENTS, so you must use the program to add data to the tables.

 **Notes on Implementation Assumptions:**<br />
 For the most part, only basic error checking has been provided in the code.
 We are assuming that the user/admin enters information in the exact formats requested and will not enter invalid data types or information that exceeds the size limits on our columns.<br /><br />